-A plot of the flow field at the start of the sand transport calculations is shown in Figure 4.3.
+A plot of the flow field at the end of the simulation is shown in Figure 4.3.
 The figure shows that the maximum currents appear along the coast.

 Figure 4.3 Contour and vector plot of the flow field